What Causes Hair Loss? Every Trigger Explained

 Avoid Heat Styling and Too-Tight Hairstyles

-It goes without saying that tight hairstyles and heat styling can be extremely hard on hair.
-Too much strain and heat will result in dry, brittle hair that easily breaks, resulting in little to no length gains, so try to let your strands dry au naturel after showering.
-Avoid washing your hair every day, and be sure to do a hydrating deep conditioning treatment at least once a week until you see improvement.
-We recommend sleeping with a gentle pillowcase to help ease the friction of your hair rubbing against your pillow.
-This pillowcase is gentle, and it allows skin and hair to glide across the surface to reduce split ends and damage.
+Too much strain and heat will result in dry, brittle hair that easily breaks, so avoid tight hairstyles and try to let your strands air dry after showering.
+Avoid washing your hair every day, and be sure to do a hydrating deep- conditioning treatment at least once a week until you see improvement.

 Focus on Diet and Nutrition